Eccentricities in the flip-graphs of convex polygons

 Since $k$ is greater than $n/2-2$ and at most $n-5$, one obtains

 In particular, there exists an oriented edge $(a,b)$ of length $l$ on $\pi$.
-Consider a triangulation $T$ of $\pi$ whose all interior edges cross $\{a,b\}$.
-It follows from the choice of $l$ that the edges of $T$ can be placed such a way that two vertices $x$ and $y$ of $\pi$ on the left of $(a,b)$ are incident to exactly $n-3-k$ interior edges of $T$, while all the other vertices of $\pi$ are incident to at most $n-3-k$ interior edges of $T$.
-It can be assumed without loss of generality that $\{x,y\}$ is an edge of $\pi$.
+Moreover, one can pick two vertices $x$ and $y$ of $\pi$ on the left of $(a,b)$ such that $\{x,y\}$ is an edge of $\pi$.
+Consider a triangulation $T$ of $\pi$ all of whose interior edges cross $\{a,b\}$.
+It follows from the choice of $l$ that the interior edges of $T$ can be placed in such a way that $x$ and $y$ are both incident to exactly $n-3-k$ interior edges of $T$, while all the other vertices of $\pi$ are incident to at most $n-3-k$ interior edges of $T$.

 Consider a triangulation $U$ of $\pi$.
-Since $\{x,y\}$ is an edge of $\pi$, then $U$ cannot have an ear in $x$ and an ear in $y$.
+Since $\{x,y\}$ is an edge of $\pi$, $U$ cannot have an ear in $x$ and an ear in $y$.
 Assume without loss of generality that $x$ is incident to at least one interior edge of $U$.
-In this case, $U$ can be transformed into the comb whose all interior edges are incident to $x$ by a sequence of at most $n-4$ flips.
+In this case, $U$ can be transformed into the comb all of whose interior edges are incident to $x$ by a sequence of at most $n-4$ flips.
 The same triangulation can be reached from $T$ by exactly $k$ flips because $x$ is incident to exactly $n-3-k$ interior edges of $T$.
 As a consequence the distance of $T$ and $U$ in the flip-graph of $\pi$ is at most $n-4+k$, as desired. \end{proof}